rescript-lang/bucklescript.github.io/website/blog/2020-02-20-loading-stdlib-in-memory.md

 When a compiler compiles a module `test.ml`, the module `Test` will import some modules from stdlib.
 This is inevitable since even basic operators in BuckleScript, take `(+)` for example is defined in Pervasives module which is part of the stdlib.

-Traditionally, the compiler will consult `Pervasives.cmi` which is a binary artifact describing the interface of Pervasives module and `Pervasives.cmj` which is a binary artifact describing the implementation of Pervasives module. `Pervasives.cm[ij]` and other modules in stdlib is shipped together with the compiler.
+Traditionally, the compiler will consult `Pervasives.cmi` which is a binary artifact describing the interface of Pervasives module and `Pervasives.cmj` which is a binary artifact describing the implementation of Pervasives module. `Pervasives.cm[ij]` and other modules in stdlib are shipped together with the compiler.

 This traditional mode has some consequences: